 Walkers have to provide a detailed report after each outing, so you can keep up to date on what your pup is up to.
 It also allows you to be certain that everything is taken care of.
 You can even tip your walker if they’ve done an outstanding job.

-What Should I Look For in a Dog Walking Service?
+What Should I Look for in a Dog Walking App?

 Many sites screen their walkers by offering criminal background checks.
 That’s a nice touch, but a lack of criminal record is no guarantee that someone will take care of your dog properly (and it should be noted that some of the most dedicated caregivers are people with mistakes in their past).